Acknowledgment - Notification sent from the receiver to the sender verifying the file was received and the status. See Acknowledgements Document

 EIN - Employer Identification Number. (see Tax ID)

-Electronic Claim - Claims submitted by a provider or vendor via CPU to CPU transmission by a modem or internet connection.
-It is referred to the ANSI 837 transaction.
+Electronic Claim - Claims submitted by a provider or vendor via computer to computer transmission by a modem or internet connection.
+It is referred to in the industry as the ANSI 837 transaction.

 Electronic mailbox - The place where an EDI transmission is stored for pickup or delivery within a third party service provider's system.
 Trading partners can also maintain mailboxes within their own domain.

 E-mail (Electronic mail) - Messages, usually text, sent from one person to another via computer.
 E-mail can also be sent to a large number of addresses automatically.
-Any communications service that permits the electronic transmission and storage of messages and attached/enclosed files.
+This includes any communication service that permits the electronic transmission and storage of messages and attached files.

-ERA (Electronic Remittance Advice) - ANSI 835 transaction.
-Explanation of health care payments from a payer.
-Must be translated by software.
-Some software may allow for automatic posting of these transactions.
+ERA (Electronic Remittance Advice) - Explanation of health care claim adjudication from a payer in the ANSI 835 transaction.
+Practice Management software may translate this transaction, and may allow for automatic posting of these transactions.

-Errata - a list of errors and their corrections
+Errata – Errors in something published, or a list of errors and their corrections.

 Firewall - A system designed to prevent unauthorized access to or from a private network.
 Firewalls can be implemented in both hardware and software, or combination of both.